benfuddled/sheetloaf/README.md

 Many of these are already implemented in dart-sass/postcss, and the plan is to make them work as similarly to those tools as possible.

 * Currently, --source-map only allows for embedded source maps.
 A future release will allow for the choice between embedded and external source maps.

-* When an error occurs, emit a stylesheet describing it.